Maseya/z3pr-py/README.md

                     is -1, which specifies not using predetermined seed.

---data-dir-value    Read JSON offset files from custom directory.
+--data-dir=value    Read JSON offset files from custom directory.

 --mode=value        None: Makes no changes to rom.